 ZUBSOLV sublingual tablet contains buprenorphine and naloxone.
 Buprenorphine is a partial agonist at the mu-opioid receptor and an antagonist at the kappa-opioid receptor.
 Naloxone is a potent antagonist at mu-opioid receptors and produces opioid withdrawal signs and symptoms, if administered parenterally, in individuals physically dependent on full opioid agonists.

-ZUBSOLV has been shown to have different bioavailability compared to SUBOXONE tablet.
-One ZUBSOLV 5.7 mg/1.4 mg tablet provides equivalent buprenorphine exposure and 12% lower naloxone exposure to one SUBOXONE 8 mg/2 mg tablet.
-The pharmacodynamic information of other currently marketed buprenorphine/naloxone-containing sublingual products is not directly comparable on a mg basis to ZUBSOLV. (see DOSAGE AND ADMINISTARTION) .
+ZUBSOLV has been shown to have different bioavailability compared to Suboxone tablet.
+One ZUBSOLV 5.7 mg/1.4 mg tablet provides equivalent buprenorphine exposure and 12% lower naloxone exposure to one Suboxone 8 mg/2 mg tablet.
+The pharmacodynamics information of other currently marketed buprenorphine/naloxone-containing sublingual products is not directly comparable on a mg basis to ZUBSOLV [(see DOSAGE AND ADMINISTRATION)].

 Comparisons of buprenorphine to full opioid agonists such as methadone and hydromorphone suggest that sublingual buprenorphine produces typical opioid agonist effects which are limited by a ceiling effect.

-In opioid-experienced subjects who were not physically dependent, acute sublingual doses of Suboxone tablets produced opioid agonist effects which reached a maximum between doses of 8/2 mg and 16/4 mg buprenorphine/naloxone.
+In opioid-experienced subjects who were not physically dependent, acute sublingual doses of Suboxone tablets produced opioid agonist effects which reached a maximum between doses of 8mg/2 mg and 16mg/4 mg buprenorphine/naloxone.

-Opioid agonist ceiling-effects were also observed in a double-blind, parallel group, dose-ranging comparison of single doses of buprenorphine sublingual solution (1, 2, 4, 8, 16, or 32 mg), placebo and a full agonist control at various doses.
+Opioid agonist ceiling-effects were also observed in a double-blind, parallel group, dose-ranging comparison of single doses of buprenorphine sublingual solution (1 mg, 2 mg, 4 mg, 8 mg, 16 mg, or 32 mg), placebo and a full agonist control at various doses.
 The treatments were given in ascending dose order at intervals of at least one week to 16 opioid-experienced subjects who were not physically dependent.
 Both active drugs produced typical opioid agonist effects.
 For all measures for which the drugs produced an effect, buprenorphine produced a dose-related response.
 However, in each case, there was a dose that produced no further effect.
 In contrast, the highest dose of the full agonist control always produced the greatest effects.
-Agonist objective rating scores remained elevated for the higher doses of buprenorphine (8-32 mg) longer than for the lower doses and did not return to baseline until 48 hours after drug administration.
+Agonist objective rating scores remained elevated for the higher doses of buprenorphine (8 mg32 mg) longer than for the lower doses and did not return to baseline until 48 hours after drug administration.
 The onset of effects appeared more rapidly with buprenorphine than with the full agonist control, with most doses nearing peak effect after 100 minutes for buprenorphine compared to 150 minutes for the full agonist control.

-Buprenorphine in IV (2, 4, 8, 12 and 16 mg) and sublingual (12 mg) doses has been administered to opioid-experienced subjects who were not physically dependent to examine cardiovascular, respiratory, and subjective effects at doses comparable to those used for treatment of opioid dependence.
+Buprenorphine in IV (2 mg, 4 mg, 8 mg, 12 mg and 16 mg) and sublingual (12 mg) doses has been administered to opioid-experienced subjects who were not physically dependent to examine cardiovascular, respiratory, and subjective effects at doses comparable to those used for treatment of opioid dependence.
 Compared to placebo, there were no statistically significant differences among any of the treatment conditions for blood pressure, heart rate, respiratory rate, O2 saturation, or skin temperature across time.
 Systolic BP was higher in the 8 mg group than placebo (3-hour AUC values).
 Minimum and maximum effects were similar across all treatments.
 Subjects remained responsive to low voice and responded to computer prompts.
 Some subjects showed irritability, but no other changes were observed.

 Effect of Naloxone